DNA testing is mostly a scam.

 Personalized Genetics Blog

-The most important article for me might not matter for you.SelfDecode is the only health & wellness site that automatically shows and interprets the latest articles for your unique biological makeup.
-Click To Tweet
+The most important article for me might not matter to you.SelfDecode is the only health & wellness site that automatically interprets the latest articles for your unique biological makeup Click To Tweet

-This is a great way to cut through all the noise and inapplicable content.
-Get the research and recommendations that matter and go about your day.
+This is a great way to cut through all the noise and mostly inapplicable content.

 How many companies customize their content like this?
 I haven’t come across any.

 While it’s not a core feature, I’ve found their individualized blog to be a nice perk.